Stickball

 Stickball is a street game similar to baseball, usually formed as a pick-up game played in large cities in the Northeastern United States, especially New York City, Philadelphia, and Boston.
-The equipment consists of a broom handle and a rubber ball, typically a spaldeen, pensy pinky, high bouncer or tennis ball.
+The equipment consists of a broom handle or tree branch, and a rubber ball, typically a spaldeen, pensy pinky, high bouncer or tennis ball.
 The rules come from baseball and are modified to fit the situation.
 For example, a manhole cover may be used as a base, or buildings for foul lines.
 The game is a variation of bat and ball games dating back to at least the 1750s.
 This game was widely popular among youths during the 20th century until the 1980s.